bdon/OSMExpress/README.md

 [examples/bbox_wkt.cpp](examples/bbox_wkt.cpp) is a more complex example that takes a bounding box as input, and returns WKT LineStrings for ways that overlap the bbox.
 This overlap is an approximation based on cells and may include ways outside the bounding box.

 Detailed C++ usage can be found in the [Programming Guide](https://protomaps.com/docs/osmexpress/programming-guide).

-### Other languages

-A Python library with basic object lookup functionality can be installed via:

-`pip install osmx`

-See [python/README.md](/python/README.md) for a short example of how to read OSM objects, tags and coordinates.

 ### Docker (experimental)